DSPIP Developer Documentation

 import { generateKeyPair, deriveEthAddress } from '@dspip/core';

-// Generate new key pair
+// Generate secp256k1 key pair for standard/encrypted mode

 const { privateKey, publicKey, publicKeyBase64 } = generateKeyPair();

-// Optional: derive Ethereum address
+// Optional: derive Ethereum address for blockchain

 const ethAddress = deriveEthAddress(publicKey);